9hsein5/public/README.md

 Choose to embed by CODE.

-Copy the JS Script into the "Embed widget" code.
+Copy the JS code into the "Embed widget" code.

 Then Save it.